laudiacay/barustenberg/CONTRIBUTING.md

 [good first issues][good-first-issues] label for in the issues tab to see a list of issue that good for those new to the project.

-# THE REST OF THIS DOC IS MOOOOSTLY TRUE, BUT READ THIS FIRST!
+# THE REST OF THIS DOC IS MOSTLY TRUE, BUT READ THIS FIRST!

 This is very much a WIP of a repo.
-None of it works right now.
-Right now main compiles with a ton of warnings.
-No tests work.
-You can start porting tests or removing TODOs and then stick it in a PR.
-I would love that.
+It does not work right now.
+We have a team of folks who are actively working on getting it mostly into conformance with the commit hash of barettenberg listed in the README.

+If you'd like something to work on, email a contributor or comment on an issue.
+We try to keep the issues mostly up to date, although they're not perfect or complete.

+The current standard for code going into main is "compiles with no warnings except unused variables and missing docs using nightly + clippy".

+A gist listing tests from the original is here.
+We're working on getting those turned into issues and implementing them: https://gist.github.com/shuklaayush/d3952ae12124082b28aa71834e3cafe1

+Adding tests to a piece of code that we maintain is ALWAYS welcome, and is a great way to get introduced to what's going on in the repo.

+## External library usage policy

+If you decide you want to implement functionality using an external library that Aztec didn't use, ask first and justify why you're doing it.
+They have a lot of optimizations that are unique to this codebase, and we want to carefully consider whenever we leave them out!

+The general philosophy is we're focused on Plonk right now, and trying to avoid bikeshedding on things like "rewriting elliptic curve implementations" or "implementing blake3 again from scratch".

+Most of our externally-sourced stuff comes from arkworks-rs or various bignum/bytes libraries.
+There's a ton of good stuff you can find in there, most of it is fine to use as a library.

+If you tear out functionality that Aztec wrote themselves, especially if there are optimizations involved, to use an external library instead, OPEN AN ISSUE.
+Arkworks has a lot of the optimizations from barettenberg listed as issues on their repo.
+We need to make note that our code now lacks those optimizations, so we can come back to them later once we're optimizing things.

 ## Where to Get Help